webqit/webqit-community.docs/objective-sql/README.md

 ```

 ## The Language
-Objective SQL is the same familiar, powerful SQL language...
+Objective SQL is the same familiar, powerful SQL language you know...

 ```sql
 SELECT post_title, users.fname AS author_name FROM posts